(Part 2 of 7 decades)

 The British Invasion wouldn't exist like it did without the inspiration of Girl Group songs, as proven by career-making covers of The Shirelles' "Boys" and "Chains" and "Putty In Your Hands", The Donays' "Devil In His Heart", The Exciters' "Do-Wah-Diddy", Nina Simone's "Don't Let Me Be Misunderstood", Bessie Banks' "Go Now", and Goldie And The Gingerbreads' "Can't You Hear My Heartbeat?".

 Conversely, the dialogue went both ways as the unprecedented success of The Beatles then inspired female artists.
 Their sound was reflected immediately by Jeannie And The Big Guys (England), Rod And Carolyn (England), The Beatle-Ettes, The Bootles, Die Sweetles (Germany), and Les Beatlettes (Canada).
 Ella Fitzgerald shocked her upscale set by enthusiastically swinging "Can't Buy Me Love".
-At Motown, Oma Heard resounded about her "Lifetime Man", and The Supremes' covers album A Bit Of Liverpool was served to a tee.
+At Motown, Oma Heard resounded about her "Lifetime Man", and songbook cover albums like The Supremes' A Bit Of Liverpool and Mary Wells' Love Songs To The Beatles were served to a tee.

 Motown made its big splash into England via a TV special by Dusty Springfield hosting label acts.
 Dusty led a home court of women equally vital to the range of the British Invasion, like Marianne Faithfull, Lulu, Sandie Shaw, and Cilla Black.
 Meanwhile, some of Jimmy Page's earliest session gigs were for Jackie DeShannon's "Dream Boy" and Brenda Lee's "Is It True?".